 In addition to the ability to store music, TomTom also likes to build heart-rate monitors into the watches themselves.
-This not only gives you the ability to track and analyze your heart rate, but it does so without the need of an unnecessary attached chest strap.
+This not only gives you the ability to track and analyze your heart rate, but it does so without the need for an unnecessary attached chest strap.
 Also, pay a good mind to the waterproof rating of each GPS watch.
 A majority of the GPS watches that TomTom will sell are waterproof, but just pay attention to make sure they are.

 How Easy the Display is to See and Use

 Whenever you are dealing with a technology device that sports a digital user interface, the display is always going to be important.
 However, it gets a little tricky with a watch.
 As you wear it on your wrist, you do not want the watch itself to be bulky and uncomfortable.
-Thus, no GPS watch is going to include a massive display as it will alter the wear ability.
+Thus, no GPS watch is going to include a massive display as it will alter the wearability.
 The only true aspect you can ask and look for is if the interface and font are easy to navigate and view.

 Throughout each entry on this list, you probably ended up noticing a theme with the display.
 Each specific TomTom GPS watch typically includes a bright white font and a high-resolution display.
 The white font is a nice design choice as it is appealing to the eyes and easy to see in darker environments.
 Plus, the high-resolution will allow easy viewing for multiple pieces of information on the screen.
 Most of the time, there is nothing wrong with this display design.
-However, you may be hard pressed to find a TomTom GPS watch that has a resolution and display that blows you away.
+However, you may be hard-pressed to find a TomTom GPS watch that has a resolution and display that blows you away.
 In addition, make note of the versions that utilize a one-button operation as they are simple in nature.